-Master the fundamentals of configuring and troubleshooting the Linux kernel.
-Learn how to read and write proc files, work with loadable kernel modules and source code, and configure the kernel.
+Master the basics of configuring and troubleshooting the Linux kernel.
+Learn how to read and write proc files, work with loadable kernel modules and source code, and more.

 - The Linux kernel is generally considered to be the biggest and most important open source project in the world.
 The kernel lies at the heart of all distributions of Linux, from super computers to Android phones.
 It powers millions of web servers and is enabling the Internet of things.
 I'm Kevin Dankwardt, and for nearly 20 years, I've guided teams in building devices that use the Linux kernel.
 In this course, I'll show you the basics of what the kernel is and look at how the kernel boots up.